Christian-Browne/notes/java/abstract.md

 Product product = new product(19.99, "Blue", "NO_NAME");
 ```

-### Making Product an abstract clas is the solution here.
+### Making Product an abstract class is the solution here.

 What does it do?